Food in Egypt

 Who would have said eating bread may harm your teeth?
 Nevertheless many Ancient Egyptians would have their teeth worn down to the roots as they got older.
 This happened because sand would often get mixed in with the flour when people were making the bread and just by munching bread daily they would wear their teeth down.

 In Ancient Egypt, people used to cook their meals on the rooftop.
-Dessert climate makes days extremely hot and setting up the stove on top of their houses helped keep the houses cooler inside.
+Desert climate makes days extremely hot and setting up the stove on top of their houses helped keep the houses cooler inside.

-Some recipes from Egypt
+Recipes from Egypt